sebag90/easymt/README.md

 Once you trained a model you can test this on the newssyscomb evaluation files.
 First translate a document:
 ```
-python easymt.py translate data/newssyscomb.2009.processed.en checkpoints/transformer_en-it_100000.pt
+python easymt.py translate --model checkpoints/transformer_en-it_100000.pt < data/newssyscomb.2009.processed.en > data/translated.it
 ```

-This step will generate the file ```data/newssyscomb.2009.processed.translated.it``` which is still encoded or tokenized according to the preprocessing steps we used during data preparation.
-To undo this, use ```texter.py```:
+This step will generate the file ```data/translated.it``` which is still encoded or tokenized according to the preprocessing steps we used during data preparation.
+To undo this, use ```txtr.py```:

 ```
-python texter.py normalize --SP 35000 data/newssyscomb.2009.processed.translated.it
+python txtr.py decode --model data/tokenizer.model < data/translated.it > normalized.it
 ```

-which will produce ```data/newssyscomb.2009.processed.translated.normalized.it```.
+which will produce ```normalized.it```.
 Now we can take a look at the translations of our model:
 ```
 source: Both countries invested millions of dollars into surveying.